cpsievert/cpsievert.github.com/xkcd/index.md

 Fitting the model
 -------------------------------

 The collapsed Gibbs sampler implemented in [LDAviz](https://github.com/kshirley/LDAviz) was used to fit models with 5, 10, ..., 50 topics.
-In each case, three chains (with randomized starting values) were each run for 1000 iterations.
+For each one of these 10 models, three chains (with randomized starting values) were each run for 1000 iterations.
 Convergence was monitored by tracking the log-likelihood and computing the potential scale reduction factor using the [coda](http://cran.r-project.org/web/packages/coda/index.html) package.
-As seen below, all of the upper confidence intervals for the reduction factor are well within the reasonable range.
+As seen below, the reduction factor for each model is very close to 1 (thus, we a evidence of convergence for each model).

 <table>
  <thead>